syntasso/workshop/enhancing-a-promise/README.md

 Back as a platform engineer, you want to ensure that the platform and Promise behaved as it should when creating the instances and that the instances have met the reequirements for the feature.

-After you applied the resource request in the step above, you should eventually see a new pod executing the `request-pipeline-image/execute-pipeline.sh` script you created.
+After you applied the Kratix Resource Request in the step above, you should eventually see a new pod executing the `request-pipeline-image/execute-pipeline.sh` script you created.

 Check by listing the pods on the platform (this may take a few minutes so `--watch` will append updates to the bottom of the output):